-All currently registered students are eligible for services at the UCC.
+All currently registered students are eligible for services at Counseling & Psychological Services.
 You will be asked to show your FSU Card at each visit.

 The staff consists of licensed Psychologists, Mental Health Counselors, Clinical Social Workers, Art Therapists, and Certified Addiction Professionals.
 Services are also provided by masters and doctoral interns under the supervision of professional staff.

 As an individual, you have unique concerns and needs.
-The UCC offers various counseling methods tailored to meet your needs.
+Counseling & Psychological Services offers various counseling methods tailored to meet your needs.
 The following is a list of possible reasons you might want to see a counselor.